1. Have students take this quiz on Myths of Aging and discuss their answers.

 - During the interview, first consider the concepts of therapeutic communication when discussing the client’s family, expectations in life, work history, frustrations, accomplishments and hobbies.
 Engage in discussion about what it was like to move to their current apartment, experiences going from the hospital to home or rehabilitation and possible feelings about independence and dependence on others, such as living in a nursing home.

 - Obtain a health history, but this should not be the main focus of the interview.
 This health history should include a list of medications.
-Select the appropriate tool(s) from the how to try this series to further evaluate the client.
+Select the appropriate tool(s) from the Try This: Series to further evaluate the client.
 An example of appropriate tools based on the interview:

 3. Have the student repeat the interview with a client living in assisted living and then again with a client living in a skilled long term care unit or dementia unit.
-Look at the list of tools from the how to try this series and select appropriate assessment tools.
+Look at the list of tools from the Try This: Series and select appropriate assessment tools.
 The tools listed above may be appropriate or also consider:

 4. If the facility also has a rehabilitation unit, have the student interview a client on that unit.
 These are clients likely to have come from a hospital setting and are returning to their previous home environment.
 These clients have experienced multiple transitions and the students can explore the multiple issues around these transitions.
 Again consider the client’s expectations, frustrations, willingness to consider risks and benefits of choices, and functional status.
 Have the student consider the following mini case study and encourage them to think about these points when they conduct their interview.